 The reason I bring up Operation Magistral is not to point our the Soviets had 28,000 men and still got their asses kicked – they didn’t.
 The Paratroopers from the 82nd who are scheduled to conduct this offensive (if it happens as outlined in the article) won’t get their asses kicked either.
 But they’re going to take some casualties and they are going to inflict much more than they take and my question is to what end?

 Brother _B_ and I were chatting on skype earlier trying to figure out why (if this story is even true) ISAF would launch an “offensive” in a heavily such a heavily populated area . _B_ figures its to demonstrate the “capabilities of the Afghan Army we have been mentoring while creating space to withdraw”.
 I agree – that is the classic reason to do this kind of operation but it showcases the Pentegon’s steadfast refusal to deal with reality.
 The whole American COIN concept is predicated on having a legitimate host nation partner and the ability to build host nation security forces.
-We do not have a legitimate host nation government to partner with and have failed to build capacity in the Afghan Security Forces (ANSF) above the battalion level while doing a decent job below the battalion level.
-Those of us who have been paying attention know that the USG knew this as early as 2004 yet what have they done to adjust course?
+We do not have a legitimate host nation government to partner with and have failed to build capacity in the Afghan Security Forces (ANSF) above the battalion level.
+Those of us who have been paying attention know that the USG knew this would be the expected outcome as early as 2004 yet what have they done to adjust course?
 We know how it is going to end – we’re going to lose soldiers while killing scores of Talib fighters and dozens of innocent civilians.
-The second we pull out, the turf will go right back into the hands of the local Taliban and/or the local Warlord.
+The second we pull out, the turf will go right back into the hands of the local Taliban and/or the local Warlords.
 That is exactly what happened when the Soviets pulled out of the same area after inflicting a good thumping on the Muj back in 87.
 This planned offensive may well be the craziest idea floated by the military since Operation Eagle Claw.

-Crazy seems to be a theme because guess what those crazy Afghans have done now?
-They are threatening Hillary Clintons legacy!
+Crazy seems to be a theme lately because guess what those crazy Afghans are up to now?
+They’re threatening Hillary Clintons legacy!
 This is from the linked article;

 Clinton embraced the cause long before the first U.S. troops landed in the country, and as secretary of State she has brought Afghan women worldwide attention, political power and unbending promises of American support.